swgpu/SWGPU/README.md

 - No realistic physics engine, we assume if you need one there is many pretty lib for that like ammo.js, plank.js or canon.js

 ## License
-Warm engine is released under the [MIT](https://opensource.org/licenses/MIT) license.
+WARME engine is released under the [MIT](https://opensource.org/licenses/MIT) license.